zinguala/DevSecOps12_FinalProject/README.md

  THE INSTANCE WILL BE A DEPLOYMENT WITH A 4 REPLICAS USING ANSIBILE WE WILL BUILD A CRON JOB IN JENKINS TO ADD 2 REPLICAS AT 8:‎00 AND DELETE 2 REPLICAS AT 13:00 here are the instructions to get it all working:

-1) First create ubuntu Web machine that will run the minikube cluster:
+create ubuntu Web machine that will run the minikube cluster:

+1) first we will add the user for ansible ssh connection:

+- “sudo adduser username”

+- sudo visudo : add the user under  # User privilege specification – “username ALL=(ALL:ALL) ALL”

+- add username to sudoers group: “sudo usermod -aG sudo username”

+- check group of username : 'groups username'

+2) installation of the minikube cluster:

 - install open-ssh-server: “sudo apt install openssh-server”